-- State your name, title and department (i.e. ER physician, outpatient NP, second year resident, etc) - 2.
-State purpose of call (i.e. quick question, possible admission, management advice.) - 3.
-Provide name, MRN, age, DOB.
-If the patient is pregnant, give gravity and parity and gestational age in initial sentence, if the patient is a child, give the age in the initial sentence. - 4.Be able to use the SBAR method to communicate patient details (see box below) - Ask a specific question about management. - 6.
-Let accepting physicians know whether you think that the patient can travel by commercial flight or will require air medevac - 7.
-If there is a problem getting an accepting physician for a medevac/transfer or with patient management decisions, see NOTE below
+- 1. State your name, title, and department (e.g. ED physician, outpatient NP, second year resident, etc.) - 2.
+State purpose of call (e.g. quick question, possible admission, management advice, etc.) - 3.
+Provide name, age, DOB.
+If the patient is pregnant, give gravity and parity and gestational age in initial sentence.
+If the patient is a child, give - the age in the initial sentence.
+4.Use SBAR (see box). - 5.
+Ask a specific question about management. - 6.
+If patient is to be transferred, state whether you think that the patient can travel by commercial flight or will require air medevac. - 7.
+If there is a problem getting an accepting physician for a medevac/transfer or with patient management decisions, see NOTE below.